JavaScript badge

 Assignment

-1. Read this short article that outlines the basic process and the benefits of TDD.
+1. Read about the basic process and the benefits of TDD.

 4. Read and follow the Using Matchers document on the main Jest website.
 This one demonstrates some of the other useful functions you can use in your tests.